justathoughtor2/atomicApe/README.md

 You may contact justathoughtor2 with any questions or comments at [atomicape@justathoughtor2.com](mailto:atomicape@justathoughtor2.com).

 ## Actually running the software
 To start the atomicApe Babun terminal, double click on the file `babun.bat` in the root directory of the unzipped folder.
-To start Atom, run the command `./atom.bat` from within the Babun terminal.
-Note that this will occupy the terminal until you close Atom, so you might want to open another terminal with ALT+F2 (from within the first terminal).
-To run Python or GCC, just run either `python` or `gcc` in the terminal (respectively).
-To run Node.js or NPM, run `./node` or `./npm.cmd` (respectively).
-To run Ruby or RubyGems, run `Ruby22/bin/ruby` or `Ruby22/bin/gem.bat` (respectively).
-To start UwAmp, run `UwAmp/UwAmp`.
+To start Atom, run the command `atom` from within the Babun terminal.
+Note that this will occupy the terminal until you close Atom, so you might want to open another terminal with ALT+F2 (from within the first terminal). o run GCC, just run `gcc` in the terminal.
+To run Python or pip, run either `python` or `pip` (respectively).
+To run Node.js or NPM, run `node` or `npm` (respectively).
+To run Ruby or RubyGems, run `ruby` or `gem` (respectively).
+To start UwAmp, run `uwamp`.

 ## Currently included software:
 + [Atom v1.4.3](https://atom.io/)